Pelosi-isms: 'Throw a punch, for the children' and more forge a legacy

 “In the arena, you have to be active,” she explained.

-What started as her nod to Theodore Roosevelt’s “The Man in the Arena” speech has become a century later Pelosi’s own.
+What started as her nod to Theodore Roosevelt’s “The Man in the Arena” speech has become Pelosi’s own a century later.

 “You have to be ready to take a punch.
 You have to be ready to to throw a punch — for the children.”